-Look for resources by either searching Summon, the library's online discovery tools or QCAT, the Library's catalogue to find books, journals, videos and other materials owned by the Library.
-You may search by keywords, author, title or subject headings.
+Search Omni to find books, journals, videos and other materials owned by the Library.
+You can search by keywords, author, title or subject headings.

-For works by a particular person (director, actor, etc.), use an author search, e.g. hitchcock alfred
+For works by a particular person (director, actor, etc.), do an author search, e.g. hitchcock alfred

-To search for a movie, search the film title as either a title or keyword search and limit it to the video collection by selecting the videos/dvds/streaming limit.
+To search for a movie, search the film title as either a title or keyword search and select Resource Type: Video/Film.

 To find books on a film topic, either try a subject or keyword search.